 Alright, you’ve spoken with your medical professional and gotten the go-ahead to give reishi mushroom a try, so no what?
 When looking for a product, first decide how you want to consume the mushroom.
 Are you a protein shake junkie?
 Is a simple supplement the easiest?
 Do you want to give a tincture or elixir a whirl?
 Once you figure out the method, make sure to look for products that have been certified with care such as certified USDA organic, non-GMO project verified, and, of course, vegan!

 Four Sigmatic happens to be one of the leading health food supplements when it comes to getting those mysterious and powerful mushrooms into your body safely!
 This Four Sigmatic Reishi Mushroom Elixir provides a 1,500-milligram dose of organic reishi mushroom to support sleep and promote stress relief.
 This unique blend incorporates the adaptogen tulsi for stress relief and rose hips and mint for a bit of delightful flavor.
-This product is vegan, keto, and Whole30-friendly, certified USDA organic, sources it’s ingredients from natural farms or wild harvesting and is free of carriers, fillers, artificial flavors.
-One 20-count box costs $21.80.
+This product is vegan, keto, and Whole30-friendly, certified USDA organic, sources its ingredients from natural farms or wild harvesting, and is free of carriers, fillers, and artificial flavors.
+One 20-count box costs $28.16.

 3. New Chapter Reishi Mushroom Supplements